 - A work supervisor, athletic coach, mentor...

-Letters should be requested at least 1 – 2 months prior to your committee interview.
-Applicants must complete and distribute an appropriate Letter of Recommendation Waiver Form for each letter writer.
-As specified on the waiver form, letters should arrive at the HPP office with a signed electronic or physical copy of the waiver form, ONE week prior to your scheduled committee meeting.
+Applicants must complete and provide each letter writer an appropriate Letter of Recommendation Waiver Form (see Required Forms above).
+As specified on the waiver form, letters should arrive at the HPP office with a signed electronic or physical copy of the waiver form.

-Applicants who complete a committee meeting need to indicate one letter in the AMCAS, AACOMAS, TMDSAS or AADSAS application:
+Applicants who complete a committee interview and obtain a committee letter (med & dental) need to indicate one letter in the AMCAS, AACOMAS, TMDSAS or AADSAS application:

 - Letter Type = "committee letter"